 This is what they look like in the email:

 Pay attention: here you can see only the dynamic parameters or tags.
 It is just text that can be edited in a drag-and-drop editor.
-If you use html layout then you can insert all of these tags into it manually.
+If you use an HTML layout then you can insert all of these tags into it manually.
 If you click on every block in the drag-and-drop editor, a menu will open to the right.
-You can use this menu to choose the type of the tags.
+You can use this menu to choose the type of tags.
 If you click on every block, a menu will open to the right that you can use to choose the tags' type.
 Here is how the RSS Header block menu looks like:

 So we see that the advanced version has more information that we can put into the email.
 Take a look at the screenshot below and compare it to the previous version:

-For those who will set up the html version, it will be easier to check all of the available main tags right in the drag-and-drop editor:
+For those who will set up the HTML version, it will be easier to check all of the available main tags right in the drag-and-drop editor:

 *|RSSFEED:URL|* - the link to the feed;